 Secrets of a Successful IEP Meeting

-In the last post, we looked at what can be done before the IEP to minimize your anxiety and make it a more productive experience for everyone.
+In the last post, we looked at what can be done before the IEP to minimize your anxiety (buy delta 8 gummies online to maintain your anxiety easily) and make it a more productive experience for everyone.
 Additionally, there are a number of things that you can do in the IEP meeting itself to insure that it benefits both you and your child.

 Don’t be afraid to ask questions.